1.0 Introduction

 Click BACK TO SERVICES to navigate back.

-Total number of vulnerable keys.
-Click the keys count to navigate to the services list view.
+Total number of Vulnerable services.
+Click the services count to navigate to the services list view.

-Services by Type: Displays a list of services categorized by type, along with the total count for each type and their color-coded PQC readiness status.
+Services by Type: This section displays a list of services categorized by type, along with the total count for each type and their color-coded PQC readiness status.

 This section provides a summary of all vulnerability parameters for the selected on-premises connection and displays the counts for the following: